openvinotoolkit/openvino/docs/install_guides/uninstalling-openvino.md

 @endsphinxdirective

-## Uninstall Using the Intel® Software Installer
+### Uninstalling Using the Intel® Software Installer

 @sphinxdirective
 .. tab:: Windows